Grants of representation

-In ordinary cases, a death certificate takes about three weeks to be issued.
+In ordinary cases, a death certificate takes about four weeks to be issued.
 However, where a Coroner's inquiry is taking place, a death certificate may not be issued for many months.
 During an emergency or a disaster where there are a large number of deaths, the process may take longer.

 To avoid significant delays in obtaining a grant, as an interim measure the Registrar of Probates will usually accept an interim death certificate from the Coroner's Court or from the Registry of Births, Deaths and Marriages as proof of death.
 However, the interim death certificate may not be accepted by banks and other organisations.
 The Registry will require evidence of the full death certificate when it is eventually issued.
 The Registry will require further information if there are any differences between the Coroner's certificate and the death certificate.